Harry Potter play to hit London stage next year, says Rowling

 “I don’t want to say too much more, because I don’t want to spoil what I know will be a real treat for fans,” she said on Twitter.
 “However, I can say that it is not a prequel!”

-Tickets for the play, which will open next summer at the Palace Theatre, will go on sale in the autumn.
-Further details on tickets will be announced on the play’s official website in late July.

-The author had previously announced plans for a theatrical production in 2013, exploring the untold story of Harry’s early years as an outcast and orphan.
+Rowling is one of the world’s best-selling authors.
 Her seven “Harry Potter” novels have sold more than 450 million copies around the world, and spawned an eight-part film franchise that grossed more than $7 billion at the worldwide box office.

-Rowling is also set to make her screenwriting debut with “Harry Potter” spin-off movie “Fantastic Beasts and Where to Find Them”, which will see Oscar-winning actor Eddie Redmayne play the lead character of magizoologist Newt Scamander.
+(Reporting by Kate Holton; Editing by Dominic Evans)